StatCan/egp-crn/docs/feature_catalogue.rst

 Code  Label                      Definition
 ====  =========================  ==========
 1     Intersection               An intersection between three or more Road Elements intersecting at same grade level.
-2     DeadEnd                    A specific Junction that indicates that a Road Element ends and is not connected to any other Road Element or Ferry Connection.
+2     Dead End                   A specific Junction that indicates that a Road Element ends and is not connected to any other Road Element or Ferry Connection.
 3     Ferry                      A specific Junction that indicates that a Road Element connects to a Ferry Connection.
 4     NatProvTer                 A specific Junction at the limit of a dataset indicating that a Road element or Ferry connection continues into the adjacent province, territory or country.
 ====  =========================  ==========